TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 ## Playtesting

 Naturally, you will want to test how your map plays.
-To do so, press HOME to return to the origin, and then press "i" to begin playing your world.
+To do so, press HOME to put camera at the origin, and then press "i" to begin playing your world.
 The currently selected mode will start executing its logic on the map.